MDS and Minors

 College of Media MDS Major Requirements

 In order to be accepted into the College of Media MDS program, students must have at least 29 completed earned hours and a 2.5 overall GPA.
-Students with an overall GPA less than 2.5 but greater than or equal to 2.0 may be accepted into the program after completion of JRL 215 with a grade of C or higher.
+Students with an overall GPA less than 2.5 may be accepted into the program after completion of JRL 215 with a grade of C or higher, and an overall GPA greater than or equal to 2.0.
 Multidisciplinary Studies majors earn a Bachelor of Arts (B.A.) in Multidisciplinary Studies upon successful completion of the program.

-To graduate, all College of Media MDS majors must complete a minimum of 120 credit hours.
+To graduate, all College of Media MDS majors must complete a minimum of 120 credit hours and have a minimum cumulative GPA of 2.0.

 A breakdown of those hours specific to the College of Media MDS major is as follows: